 Buley Rockhole is a very popular swimming spot with a series of natural spas and whirlpools fringed by tranquil bushland and nearby is the spectacular Florence Falls, that cascade into a plunge pool, set in a pocket of monsoon forest.
 There is a staircase leading down to the base of the falls.
 It is a long climb, but worth every step if you love swimming in cool, clear water amongst a beautiful bush setting.

 Back in your motorhome, head towards Wangi Falls, stopping at attractions enroute like Tolmer Falls.
 The Tolmer falls cascade over high escarpments into a deep plunge pool.
 There is a viewing platform at the top and access to the bottom of the falls is restricted to protect the habitat of colonies of ghost bats and orange horseshoe bats.
 Even without the swimming, still a worthy stop.

-Driving your motorhome to Wangi Falls, you should see signs for Greenant Creek.
+Driving your campervan hire from Darwin to Wangi Falls, you should see signs for Greenant Creek.
 Greenant Creek Walk takes you through rainforest and leads to another beautiful yet uncrowded plunge pool.
 Please note: no swimming here as it is a sacred Aboriginal site.

 The next must-see is Wangi Falls, Litchfield’s largest and most accessible waterfall.
 Swim in the plunge pool, picnic with roosting fruit bats and take a walk to the top of the falls that commence near the pool and offers a great opportunity for photography.
 From here, the Wangi Falls Walk continues through monsoon forest and up to a stone escarpment.